simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 There are three configurations in omnetpp.ini, for the following three cases:

 - **Default**: The baseline configuration (not using preemption or priority queues)/not using any latency reduction techniques
-- **PriorityQueue**: Uses priority queue in the Ethernet MAC; should have better delay for high priority frames/for lower delay for high priority frames
+- **PriorityQueue**: Uses priority queue in the Ethernet MAC for lower delay of high priority frames
-- **Preemption**: Uses preemption for high priority frames; for even better delay/should have better delay than the priority queue case, because ongoing low priority frames can be interrupted/'s transmission doenst need to finish before sending the high priority frame
+- **Preemption**: Uses preemption for high priority frames for even better delay than the priority queue case, because ongoing low priority frames can be interrupted/'s transmission doenst need to finish before sending the high priority frame

 In the ``General`` configuration, the hosts are configured to use the layered/composable ethernet model: